LiorSinai/liorsinai.github.io/_posts/2024-03-21-radix-tree.md

 {% endhighlight %}

 The iterator will be a `PreOrderTraversal` object which will step through all nodes of the tree.
-We want to only return so we can stop the iteration when we reach a label.
+We want to only return labels so we can stop the iteration when it reaches a label.
 The item will be made up of a tuple: the `data` and a boolean for `is_label`.

 {% highlight julia %}